PaloAltoNetworks/Azure-Transit-VNet/Azure-Transit-VNET-1.1/README.md

 - Now supports bootstrapping in both Hub and Spoke
 - Now supports auto scaling with Azure Virtual Machine Scale Sets in the Spoke
+- Does NOT support autoscaling in the Transit HUB at this time